By: Daily Record Staff//February 24, 2011

 By: Daily Record Staff//February 24, 2011//

-The charge carries a maximum penalty of 30 years in prison, a $1 million fine or both.
+The charge carries a mandatory minimum term of 10 years in prison, a maximum of up to life, a $4 million fine, or both.

 Assistant U.S. Attorney Douglas E. Gregory said Lewis was involved with several men in a conspiracy to distribute significant quantities of cocaine in the Rochester area for nearly a decade.

 The defendant admitted distributing 15 to 50 kilograms of cocaine.
 On April 29, law enforcement officials executed several search warrants that resulted in the seizure of cocaine, cocaine base, firearms, jewelry and drug proceeds.
 Upon Lewis’ arrest at 1206 E. Ridge Road, he was found to be in possession of more than $87,000 in drug proceeds.
 He agreed to forfeit the money as part of the plea agreement.